authelia/authelia/docs/security/measures.md

 to a subdomain of the domain protected by Authelia.
 This prevents phishing campaigns tricking users into visiting infected websites leveraging legit links.

+## Mutual TLS

+For the best security protection, configuration with TLS is highly recommended.
+TLS is used to secure the connection between the proxies and Authelia meaning that an attacker on the network cannot perform a man-in-the-middle attack on those connections.
+However, an attacker on the network can still impersonate proxies.
+In order to mitigate this risk, mutual TLS can be used.
+Mutual TLS brings mutual authentication between Authelia and the proxies.
+Any other party attempting to contact Authelia will not even be able to create a TCP connection.

+To configure mutual TLS, please refer to [this document](../configuration/server.md#client_certificates)

 ## Additional security

 ### Reset Password